Methodology of the Informal Sector Enterprise Survey

 The second stage of Informal Sector Enterprise Surveys involves the random selection of informal businesses within a BA to participate in an interview that lasts approximately 20–25 minutes.
 This interview consists of a standardized and tested questionnaire, properly designed for the circumstances of interviewing informal businesses.
 Aberra et al. (2022) provide further information on how these interviews are conducted.
-The selection for these longer interviews is done in real time and the fieldwork team does not have discretion on how businesses are selected.
-As a result, a second-stage weight can be applied; Aga et. al (2022) provide some additional information on the selection process for the interviews, including adjustments to these weights based on assumptions about refusals and unavailable businesses.
+The selection for these longer interviews is done randomly and in real time. .
+As a result, a second-stage weight can be applied.
+Aga et. al (2022) provide some additional information on the selection process for the interviews, including adjustments to these weights based on assumptions about refusals and unavailable businesses.

 • Business characterstics